 The Monach Islands lie approximately 4 miles west of North Uist in the Outer Hebrides.
-Several of our 2017 cruises visit The Monach Isles, for more information visit our cruise calendar here> or get in touch with Emma.
 The Monach Islands are a lovely set of islands that have it all; remoteness, the “machair” (coastal land covered in many wild flowers) and stunning beaches.
 This is the perfect place for sunsets as it is open to the west from nearly every aspect.
 The extensive sand dunes are perfect for beach landings by tender and the fairly flat landscape makes easy walking, but with breathtaking views.

 There are sheltered anchorages on the west and east side of the three main islands, Ceann Ear, Ceann Iar and Shivinish.
 These islands are all linked at low tide with white sandy beaches and turquoise blue sea surrounding them; an idyllic landscape.